 Migrating your website is a great opportunity to review your content from the top down and ensure you are giving your users the best possible experience.
 There are elements of every site that need periodic review and migration presents an opportunity to do so systematically.

-If you are migrating an official NCSU site, make sure it complies with university brand guidelines.
+- If you are migrating an official NC State site, make sure it complies with university brand guidelines.

 Page-by-page migration procedure

 - Create a new page in the your WordPress site

 - Copy the contents of the old page